tejashree1modak/CNV_analysis_pipeline/annotation/README.md

 `awk -F'\t' -v OFS='\t' '$3 == "exon" {print $1, $4, $5, $3, $9}' ref_C_virginica-3.0_top_level.gff3 | awk -F'\t' -v OFS='\t' '/gene=/ && /product=/ { split($NF, a, /;/); gene = product = ""; for (i in a)  { if (a[i] ~ /^gene=/) { gene = substr(a[i], 6) } else if (a[i] ~ /^product=/) { product = substr(a[i], 9); } } print $1, $2, $3, $4, gene, product; next }  { print $1, $2, $3, $4, "NA", "NA" } '  > exon_annot.bed`

-Result: 316 (2.7%) dups lie completely within exons
+Result: 535 (5.05%) duplications lie completely within exons

 #### Overlap with introns and intergenic regions separately

 Introns and intergenic regions were pulled out separately for C.virginica reference genome.
+This was done using the script Oyster_Annotation_Processing.R present in this directory.
 Bedtools intersect with -f1 flag was used to get duplications completely within introns or intergenic region.
-Result: 2426 (21.4 %) dups overlap introns completely and 3336 (29.4%) overlap intergenic regions completely.
+Result: 2306 (21.8%) duplications overlap introns completely and 3105 (29.3%) overlap intergenic regions completely.

-These results are shown in Fig 4 in the paper: Percent duplications overlapping completely with different genomic features.
+### GO enrichment
+GO enrichment was performed using topGO using script topGO.R present in this dir.
+This script performs enrichment using GO terms mapped to duplications as compared to GO mapping of the reference genome.